-The concept of globalization has different significance to different industries.
-Nevertheless, business leaders and political organizations believe the idea rests on the integration of economic, political and cultural systems worldwide.
+The concept of globalization has a different significance to different industries.
+Nevertheless, business leaders and political organizations believe the idea rests on the integration of economic, political, and cultural systems worldwide.
 Mechanism that moves globalization is raced on a complexity of factors like economic, technological, sociocultural, and political.
 It also persuades our own drive for personal development and the desire to explore the WORLD.

 In a way, translation has become a good tool for marketing.
 It makes the “foreign” attractive by bringing it closer and making it familiar for the target group.